AktechLabs/cirun-docs/docsrc/cloud/auth.md

 - Click on "Review and assign"
 - Paste your "Subscription ID", "Tenant ID", "Client ID" and "Client Secret" in the Cirun Dashboard.

-## Openstack
+## OpenStack

-For authentication in Openstack first, we need to build Openstack.
+For authentication in OpenStack first, we need to build OpenStack.

 ### Setup
 ```{admonition} Warning